Skip to Main Content

 What the Italian Table Format Delivers

 The Italian table format, at its most functional, structures an evening around a sequence of decisions: aperitivo, antipasto, pasta or secondi, and a digestivo that closes the experience deliberately rather than by default.
 This is not a recent innovation but a structural logic that Italian restaurants in American cities have been selectively adopting for two decades, with varying commitment to the full sequence.
-The format works leading when the bar program and the kitchen maintain a shared tempo: drinks timed to courses, amaro and digestivo options presented as genuine recommendations rather than afterthoughts, and a wine list that reflects the same regional specificity as the menu.
+The format works well when the bar program and the kitchen maintain a shared tempo: drinks timed to courses, amaro and digestivo options presented as genuine recommendations rather than afterthoughts, and a wine list that reflects the same regional specificity as the menu.

 Planning the Visit